Rochester-born technology addresses diversity in dermatology

 It’s also one of the reasons she finds VisualDx so important.

 “If you were a dermatologist that didn’t have a lot of experience treating skin of color — or learning about disorders in skin of color — you can use VisualDx as an aid to reduce your risk of making a misdiagnosis,” said Dr. Duffy.
 “That’s why all of this really matters.
-The patient preference, experience and comfort is important.
+Patient preference, experience, and comfort is important.
 But, what really matters at the end of the day is getting the right diagnosis.”

 Dr. Duffy is one of only two dermatologists of color in upstate New York.
 The lack of representation in the medical field is second to the orthopedic surgery division.